jacksontm9/DCPS-Performance-Metrics/DCPS Enrollment SQL.md

 	USING (code);
   ```

-  5. CREATE TEMPORTARY TABLE
+  7. Create a temporary table to extract desired data

 After joining the tables, we're left with a large table of raw enrollment data.
 It's good to have to reference throughout the project, but with a CTE command, we can use the **avg() function** to find the average enrollment of each school year.

 ```
 WITH five_year_enrollment AS (SELECT e17.code, e17.school_name, e17.school_year SY2017, sum(e17.total_enrolled) SY2017total_enrollment, e18.school_year SY2018, sum(e18.total_enrolled) SY2018total_enrollment, e19.school_year SY2019, sum(e19.total_enrolled) SY2019total_enrollment, e20.school_year SY2020, sum(e20.total_enrolled) SY2020total_enrollment, e21.school_year SY2021, sum(e21.total_enrolled) SY2021total_enrollment